sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 These results indicate that the topics discussed on school websites do not vary with the underlying performance of schools.

 There are numerous possible explanations for these findings.
-It could be, of course, that the finding is erroneous.
+It could be, of course, that the findings are erroneous.
 Possibly a different approach to clustering websites would yield different results.
 Likewise, perhaps the results would change if I were able to increase my sample size.

 These findings, if we accept them, are also consistent with information unravelling.
-Even schools that don't peform well academically still mention academics, for example, because it will look bad if they don't.
+Even schools that perform poorly academically still mention academics, for example, because it will look bad if they do not.

 But particular contextual factors, rather than information unravelling, may also explain these findings.
-For example, text score results and Ofsted inspection grades are so widely available that schools may have little incentive to bury them.
+For example, test score results and Ofsted inspection grades are so widely available that schools may have little incentive to bury them.

-The key takeway for now, however, is that parents can broadly take school websites at face value.
-If a school fails to mention it's test results, parents should not take this as an indication that it's test results are likely to be bad.
-School websites may well, therefore, be a useful tool for parents' searching for schools.
+The key takeaway for now, however, is that parents can broadly take school websites at face value.
+If a school fails to mention its test results, parents should not take this as an indication that its test results are likely to be bad.
+School websites may well, therefore, be a useful tool for parents searching for schools.